 datapoint.
 These are encrypted, but you can decrypt the file contents for your inspection if you have the appropriate permissions.

 profile.
-When there are multiple profiles found for a person in a given data silo, multiple profiles may be uploaded to Transcend during a data subject request.
+When there are multiple profiles found for a person in a given integration, multiple profiles may be uploaded to Transcend during a data subject request.
 Each profile contains a collection of

 files, and is uniquely keyed by a